-As the name would suggest, we typically work with those who are involved in some kind of competitive situations.
+As the name would suggest, we typically work with those who are involved in some kind of ongoing competitive situations.

 Non-sporting performers are not necessarily just everybody else in the world.
 It would really include groups of people who have to endure the same kind of mental challenges that elite athletes might but in a non-sporting context.

-So for example, performing artists who have to perform in front of other people, medics, paramedics, ambulance drivers, those in the military, for example.
+Performing artists who have to perform in front of other people, medics, paramedics, ambulance drivers, those in the military, for example.

 Our expertise really comes to the forefront when we’re assisting people who are normally preparing for some kind of upcoming assessment or competitive situation as opposed to just everyday situations.

 The next question is ‘what do we assist them with’?